rbren/vizzy/test/e2e/cases/stocks/debug/visualizations/1/0/create-visualization/request.md

 Monthly closing prices of Microsoft, Amazon, and IBM stocks from January 2000 to March 2010.

 ### Structure
-The data is in CSV format, where each row represents a stock's monthly closing price at the end of the given month.
-Each row contains three fields: the stock's symbol (`symbol`), the date (`date`), and the price (`price`) at which the stock closed at the end of that month.
-The `date` field is formatted as `Mon d yyyy`, where `Mon` is the three-letter abbreviation of the month.
-Before analysis, you may need to convert the `date` field into a date object and the `price` field into a numeric type.
+The data is in CSV format with three columns: `symbol`, `date`, and `price`.
+Each row represents the closing price of a stock (identified by `symbol`) for a given month (specified in `date` as 'Mon dd yyyy').
+The `price` is a floating point number representing the stock's closing price at the end of that month.
+When analyzing this data, it may be necessary to convert the `date` strings into a date-time format that can be easily manipulated and to ensure the `price` values are treated as numerical data for calculations.

 ### Fields